Fantasy-prone personality: Related constructs

 Openness to experience is one of the five domains that are used to describe human personality in the Five Factor Model.
 Openness involves six facets, or dimensions, including active imagination (fantasy), aesthetic sensitivity, attentiveness to inner feelings, preference for variety, and intellectual curiosity.
 Thus, fantasy prone personality correlates with the fantasy facet of the broader personality trait Openness to Experience.

 Absorption is a disposition or personality trait in which a person becomes absorbed in their mental imagery, particularly fantasy.
 The original research on absorption was by American psychologist Auke Tellegen.
 Roche reports that fantasy proneness and absorption are highly correlated.
 Fantasizers become absorbed within their vivid and realistic mental imagery.

-Dissociation is a psychological process involving alterations in personal identity or sense of self.
-These alterations can include: a sense that one's self or the world is unreal (derealization and depersonalization); a loss of memory (amnesia); forgetting one's identity or assuming a new self (fugue); and fragmentation of identity or self into separate streams of consciousness (dissociative identity disorder, formerly termed multiple personality disorder).
+Dissociation is a psychological process involving, among other things, alterations in personal identity or sense of self.
+These alterations can include: a sense that one's self or the world is unreal (depersonalization and derealization); a loss of memory (amnesia); forgetting one's identity or assuming a new self (fugue); and fragmentation of identity or self into separate streams of consciousness (dissociative identity disorder, formerly termed multiple personality disorder).
 Dissociation is measured most often by the Dissociative Experiences Scale.
 Several studies have reported that dissociation and fantasy proneness are highly correlated.
 This suggests the possibility that the dissociated selves are merely fantasies, for example, being a coping response to trauma.
 However, a lengthy review of the evidence concludes that there is strong empirical support for the hypothesis that dissociation is caused primarily and directly by exposure to trauma, and that fantasy is of secondary importance.

 Health implications

-A high number of female fantasizers—60% of the women asked in the Wilson-Barber study—reported that they have had a false pregnancy (pseudocyesis) at least once.
+Many female fantasizers—60% of the women asked in the Wilson-Barber study—reported that they have had a false pregnancy (pseudocyesis) at least once.
 They believed that they were pregnant, and they had many of the symptoms.
-In addition to amenorrhea (stoppage of menstruation), they typically experienced at least four of the following: breast changes, abdominal enlargement, morning sickness, cravings, and "fetal" movements.
+In addition to amenorrhea (stoppage of menstruation), they typically experienced at least four of the following: breast changes, abdominal enlargement, morning sickness, cravings, and perceived fetal movements.
 Two of the subjects went for abortions, following which they were told that no fetus had been found.
 All of the other false pregnancies terminated quickly when negative results were received from pregnancy tests.

 Maladaptive daydreaming is a proposed psychological disorder, a fantasy activity that replaces human interaction and interferes with work, relationships and general activities.
 Those with this pathology daydream or fantasize excessively, assuming roles and characters in scenarios created to their liking.
 People with excessive daydreaming are aware that the scenarios and characters of their fantasies are not real and have the ability to determine what is real, elements that differentiate them from those with schizophrenia.